gjlmotea/go-pickers/README.md

-# go-random-word
+# go-pickers
-go-random-word is a useful random word (or letter) generateor.
+go-pickers is a useful random word (or letter) generator.